mvanzetti/thesis/readme.md

 Describe the tool built to process downloaded ENCODE files and the possibile obtainable outputs

 ### DNase and H3K27ac ENCODE candidate enhancers
 The full 437 samples list was then filtered following [this approach](http://zlab-annotations.umassmed.edu/enhancers/methods), so the list was restricted to putative enhancers of 47 human cell types showing both DNase and H3K27ac signals.
+The H3K27ac histone mark is associated with enhancer activity.

 ### FANTOM5 permissive enhancers
 A preliminary analysis was performed in order to understand the putative enhancers and formats available from FANTOM5 experiments.